klequis/zz-haskell-notebook/understanding-fold.md

 ## Using large numbers

-I was curious how large of a list one could use before the built-in `foldl` & `foldr` and a stack overflow error.
+I was curious how large of a list one could use before the built-in `foldl` & `foldr` produced a stack overflow error.
 I did a very crude test.
 It turns out, on my machine, both could do 10,000,000 and both had a stack overflow error with 100,000,000.